 “De road is like da bottle” = It is slippery and dangerous to be driving/walking.

 “Put da side back in her” = Close the door it is cold outside.

 “Da place is magotty wit skin” = There are alot of attractive people here.

 Sounds confusing right?
 Well not really…And to get you on your way, download the free Newfoundlander App below, a funny Newfoundland translator and dialect soundboard that will have you speaking Newfinese in minutes.
 This way your next journey to NL will not be lost in translation!

-Another wonderful resource keeping our linguistic culture alive is an online interactive device below (created by the Linguistic Department at Memorial University) that takes you on a virtual tour of our province.
-Here you will experience the geographical and social variations of Newfoundland English.
+Another wonderful resource keeping our linguistic culture alive is the Dialect Atlas of Newfoundland and Labrador.
+Created by the Linguistic Department at Memorial University, this online interactive device takes you on a virtual tour of our province.
+Click image below to experience the geographical and social variations of Newfoundland English.